 - A more even skin texture

-Red light therapy is not a miracle cure and not a treatment for rosacea itself, but it can play a supportive role within a broader skincare routine.
+Red light therapy is not a miracle cure, but it can play a supportive role within a broader skincare routine.

 What does science say?

-Scientific research on red light therapy is growing quickly, and early results are positive.
+The science around red light therapy is growing rapidly, and the initial results are positive.
 Still, it’s important to be honest: it is not yet 100% proven that red light therapy works for everyone with rosacea.
-But the indications are promising.
+But the evidence is promising.

-- Red light supports cellular repair: The light is absorbed by the mitochondria (the “powerhouses” of your cells), increasing ATP production.
-More energy means better recovery.
+- Red light supports cell repair: The light is absorbed by the mitochondria (the “powerhouses” of your cells), increasing ATP production.
+More energy = better repair.

-- It has anti‑inflammatory effects: Red light can influence and calm inflammatory processes in the skin, which is important for rosacea.
+- It has anti-inflammatory effects: Red light can influence and calm inflammatory processes in the skin, an important factor in rosacea.

-- It improves circulation and lymphatic flow: This helps remove waste and improves nutrient delivery.
+- It improves blood circulation and lymphatic drainage: This helps remove waste products and absorb nutrients better.

-- It supports the skin barrier: A stronger skin barrier means less sensitivity and fewer intense reactions to triggers.
+- It supports the skin barrier: A stronger skin barrier means less sensitivity and milder reactions to triggers.

-Red light is known to be safe and gentle, especially compared to more intensive treatments like lasers or IPL.
-Still, there are a few things to keep in mind:
+Red light is known as safe and gentle, especially compared to more intensive treatments like lasers or IPL.
+However, there are a few things to keep in mind:

 - Mild skin irritation with excessive use or low-quality devices